-The Thai League 1 (Thai: ไทยลีก 1), commonly known as the T1, is a Thai professional league for Football Association of Thailand clubs.
+The Thai Leagues 1 (Thai: ไทยลีก 1), commonly known as the T1, is a Thai professional league for Football Association of Thailand clubs.
 At the top of the Thai football league system, it is the country’s premier football competition.
-Contested by 18 clubs, it operates on a system of promotion and relegation with Thai League 2.
-The Thai League is a corporation in which the 18 member clubs act as shareholders.
+Contested by 18 clubs, it operates on a system of promotion and relegation with Thai Leagues 2.
+The Thai Leagues is a corporation in which the 18 member clubs act as shareholders.
 Seasons run from March to October, with teams playing 34 games each with a total of 306 games in the season.
-It is sponsored by Toyota and therefore officially known as the Toyota Thai League.
-In the Thai League, most of the games are played during Saturdays and Sundays, with a few games played during the weekdays.
+It is sponsored by Toyota and therefore officially known as the Toyota Thai Leagues.
+In the Thai Leagues, most of the games are played during Saturdays and Sundays, with a few games played during the weekdays.

 History of Thai Premier League

 Thai Leagues was introduced in 1996 by the Football Association of Thailand (FAT) under the name Thailand Soccer League.
 Eighteen clubs who earlier competed for the Kor Royal Cup were registered to play in the first edition of a double round-robin league system.
 Thai Farmers Bank was crowned as the first champion of the 1996–97 Thailand Soccer League.

 Most of Thai Leagues clubs in that time were the organization of government authorities club that based in Greater Bangkok and Metropolitan.
 Meanwhile, the other local clubs had competed in the semi-pro league called the Provincial League.
 Thai Premier League faced the issue of low attendance and lack of local loyalties while the Provincial league suffered the financial issue.
 In 2007, Thai Leagues was integrated with Provincial League completely.
 Chonburi from the Provincial League was the first champion of the new Thailand Premier League in 2007 season.